livechat/livechat-public-docs/site/content@beta/agent-chat-rtm-api/methods.md

 | `avatar`       | No       | `string` | url to customer avatar         |
 | `fields`       | No       | `object` | Map in `"key": "value"` format |

+Apart from `customer_id`, which is a required parameter, you also need to include **one of the optional** parameters.

 > A sample **response** payload

 ```js